310-group8/USCDoorDrink_FrontEnd/README.md

    please click on the right half side of the button.

 3. About store
   a.
-Please login when view store menu
+When entering store address, please select from the drop down menu.
   b.
-When entering store address, please select from the drop down menu.
+Please click the floating button, and then click upper right button that looks like a cart to add store/menu/drink etc.

 3. Order management
   a.
 Users can only receive order notification on profile page.